Managing Monorepos at Scale: Lessons from Meta, AWS, and a 15-Repo Migration

 • Independent deployment cadences

-• Technology diversity (each team chose their stack)
+• Technology diversity (each team chooses their stack)

 • Strong security isolation between services

-• Small repositories were fast to clone and search
+• Small repositories are fast to clone and search

-• Cross-cutting changes required coordination across dozens of repos
+• Cross-cutting changes require coordination across dozens of repos

 At SID, we started with the “best practice” of one repo per service.
 By the time we had 15 services, the overhead was crushing us.

-Pain Point 1: Database Models Everywhere Our User model was defined in 8 different repositories.
-When we added a field to the users table:
+Database models everywhere.
+Our User model was defined in 8 different repositories.
+When we added a field to the users table, we had to update 8 different type definitions, hope they stayed in sync, and debug runtime errors when they didn’t.

 Saturday Morning: Structure Planning (3 hours)